-Prerequisite: Biology 352 or 354 or 356.
+Prerequisite: Biology 350 or 352 or 354 or 356.

 Application of statistical techniques to biological data.
 Not open to students with credit for another upper division course in statistics except with written approval of the chairman of the department offering the student's major filed with the Evaluations Office.
 (Formerly numbered Biology 519.)

+598. Cardiovascular Physiology (3)

+Two lectures and three hours of laboratory.

+Prerequisite: Biology 356.
+Recommended: Biology 590.

+Physiology of human heart and circulatory system in health and disease; processes are considered at molecular, cellular, and systemic levels.
+Topics include cardiac cell ultrastructure, cell energetics, vascular and cardiac dynamics, electrophysiology, pathology, diagnosis and treatment of disease.

-GRADUATE COURSES IN BIOLOGY
+GRADUATE COURSES

 600. Seminar (2-3)

-Prerequisite: Consent of instructor
+Prerequisite: Consent of Instructor

 An intensive study in advanced biology.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit six units applicable to a master's degree.

 604. Seminar in Aquatic Ecology (2)

 Prerequisite: Biology 354.

 Ecological concepts as applied to the fresh water and marine environment.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 631.)

-608. Seminar in Aquatic Microbiology (2)

-Prerequisite: Biology 513 or 517 or 554

-May be repeated with new content.
+608. Seminar in Aquatic Microbiology (2) Prerequisite: Biology 513 or 517 or 554 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Microbiology 680.)

-624. Seminar in Cellular Biology (2)

-Prerequisite: Biology 356.

-Topic to be announced in the Class Schedule.
+624. Seminar in Cellular Biology (2) Prerequisite: Biology 356 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 660.)

-628. Seminar in General Physiology (2)

-Prerequisite: Biology 356.
+628. Seminar in General Physiology (2) Prerequisite: Biology 356.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 661.)

-640. Seminar in General Microbiology (2)

-Prerequisite: Biology 521 or 554.

-May be repeated with new content.
+640. Seminar in General Microbiology (2) Prerequisite: Biology 521 or 554 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Microbiology 610.)

-644. Seminar in Genetics (2)

 Prerequisite: Biology 352.

 Topic to be announced in the Class Schedule.
 Maximum credit four units applicable to a master's degree.
 (Formerly numbered Biology 640.)

-648. Seminar in Immunology and Serology (2)

-Prerequisite: Biology 585.
+647. Ecological Field Research in San Diego County (2) Cr/NC Six hours of fieldwork.
+Prerequisite: Biology 354.